-If you believe that you have been treated unfairly by a FINRA member firm or one of its financial professionals, FINRA wants to know about it immediately.
+If you believe that you have been treated unfairly by a brokerage firm or one of its brokers, FINRA wants to know about it immediately.
 Often, violations of our rules and the federal securities laws come to light through the receipt and investigation of investor complaints.

-The fact that your investment has decreased in value or that you may have lost money does not necessarily mean that the member firm or financial professional has engaged in misconduct.
+The fact that your investment has decreased in value or that you may have lost money does not necessarily mean that your firm or broker has engaged in misconduct.
 Investments in most securities involve risks.
-Further, there is no guarantee that investments will always be profitable, and FINRA does not maintain a fund to compensate investors for losses they may have suffered as a result of a particular investment.
+Further, there is no guarantee that investments will always be profitable, and there is no fund to compensate investors for losses they may have suffered as a result of a particular investment.